 To use Cloud Storage, you'll need to activate at least one bucket.
-Typically, you might want to use the 5GB free default bucket, and upgrade this into a paid bucket if you need more storage.
-You can always activate and use other paid bucket if you want, but there is only one free default bucket per project.
+You might want to use the default bucket which provides the first 5GB of storage for free.
+You can always activate and use another Cloud Storage bucket if you want, but only the default bucket includes the first 5GB of storage for free.
+The default bucket also includes a free quota for Cloud Storage I/O operations.
 See Pricing, quotas, and limits for more details.

-To activate the free, default Cloud Storage bucket for your app:
+To activate the default Cloud Storage bucket for your app: